tmurphree/portfolio-dashboard-back-end/README.md

 6. Run `npm install`.
 7. Run `npm start`.

+## A note on the unit tests
+If you get the free AlphaVantage API key you can't run all of the unit tests at once.
+You'll get call frequency errors (which should probably be 429 errors).

+As a workaround, run one `describe` block at a time.

 ## Making Changes
 Fork this repo and submit a pull request.
 Pull requests with passing unit tests are 100% more likely to be merged into the project.